 Involving a physical security professional provides critical risk-informed analysis throughout the project life cycle.
 This insight supports long-term vision and proactively seeks to reduce opportunities for crime and protect what’s important.

-AE Works Manager of Planning + Strategy, Tiffany Haile, AICP and Herb Brychta, PSP, CISSP, Security Risk Manager will present on this topic at the upcoming October 14-16th PA APA Conference in Erie, PA.
+AE Works Manager of Planning + Strategy, Tiffany Haile, AICP and Herb Brychta, PSP, CISSP, Security Risk Manager will present on this topic during an upcoming American Planning Association webinar (details to be announced on AE Works social media).
 Their session entitled Creating Safe Environments–Integrating Planning, Design & Physical Security will focus on how physical security and planning can be integrated to solve the challenges of today’s increasingly complex needs for built environments.